 The best home gym for toning

 As a first choice, we would highly recommend the Weider Ultimate Body Works as the best home gym for toning.
-Literally advertised as a “body shaper and toner,” this workout system provides a unique full-body workout that is the perfect blend of strength training and conditioning.
+Literally advertised as a “body shaper and toner,” this workout system provides a unique full-body workout that is the perfect blend of lifting and conditioning.
 The exercises work like this: you sit on an inclined glide board and use a cable-and-pulley system to pull yourself back and forth on the rails, using different exercise variations to target different muscle groups.
 Using adjustable resistance bands that are built into the machine or by altering the angle of the glide board, you can increase the challenge and make your workouts even more intense.
 While it might not sound too intense just reading text on a screen, take our word for it – there’s a reason that this is one of the highest-rated machines on the market.
-The Weider UBW has become a staple in the weight loss and toning industries for its intense style, and for under $200, this is a complete steal when it comes to workout equipment.
+The Weider UBW has become a staple in the weight loss and toning industries for its intense style, and for under $200, this is a complete steal when it comes to exercise equipment.

 Another good option

 If for whatever reason the Weider Ultimate Body Works’ style does not work for you, your second best bet for toning would be the Bowflex PR1000.
-The PR1000 is more of a traditionally-styled home gym, but it is one of the extremely few home gyms that does offer features for both strength training and conditioning.
-For strength training, you have over 30 exercises that target every major muscle group on the body.
+The PR1000 is more of a traditionally-styled home gym, but it is one of the extremely few home gyms that does offer features for both strength and conditioning.
+For strength, you have over 30 exercises that target every major muscle group on the body.
 For conditioning, there is a built-in rowing machine that works extremely well and gets the blood pumping quick.
-Using both the strength training and conditioning features offered on the PR1000, this model is an excellent alternative to the Weider to help tone and shape the body.
+Using both the strength and conditioning features offered on the PR1000, this model is an excellent alternative to the Weider to help tone and shape the body.

 Additional resources on toning the body